 if you are looking to get started in linocut then I have a handy beginners course called Learning Linocut, teaching you the basics of linocut printing.

-This course is available through my website here.
+This course is available through my course portal here.

 PLUS from August 2020 this course has also been uploaded to Skillshare for all students on this wonderful platform to enjoy as well.
 You can access it here.